 Apart from all the beaches, sports, and attractions, the area has a lot more to offer.
 You can have a thrilling experience of Go-karting at the Broadway Grand Prix or take a cruise on the Calabash Fishing Fleet or a scenic cruise to observe the lovable dolphins.

 Broadway At The Beach is the place to be if you love shopping or want to have the best meal of your life!
 You can even witness the fireworks every Tuesday and Friday all year long and have a happy vacation.

-These places can take up to 3 to 4 days of your road trip if you really want to enjoy them thoroughly.
-And if you want a longer vacation, you may take another 2-hour road trip from Pawleys Island to reach Mount Pleasant…
+These places can take up to 3 to 4 days of your total South Carolina vacation if you really want to enjoy them thoroughly.
+And if you want a longer vacation, you may take another 2-hour road trip from Pawleys Island to reach Mount Pleasant.

-You may take a water taxi to the Patriot’s Point and have a glimpse at the war-time ships or visit the museum and a replica of the Naval support base camp from the time of the Vietnam war.
+You may take a water taxi to Patriot’s Point and have a glimpse at the wartime ships or visit the museum and a replica of the Naval support base camp from the time of the Vietnam War.
 There are many guided tours to tell you stories of those times and history buffs can have a fun time listening to these.

-Nearby is the Fort Sumter situated amid water and therefore only accessible by a boat.
-This is where one of the most ferocious wars were fought during the Civil War period.
-You may even see multiple war-time cannons at display here.
+Nearby is Fort Sumter situated amid water and therefore only accessible by boat.
+This is where one of the most ferocious wars was fought during the Civil War period.
+You may even see multiple war-time cannons on display here.
 It is an enriching experience of its kind.

-So the beautiful state of South Carolina bids adieu, hope you have a wonderful time road tripping around the state!
-Check out the best vacation rentals on RentalTrader.com.
-We hope that these South Carolina road trip destinations suggestions will be helpful, for any more information, fill our web form or give us a call.
+Here we bid adieu to the beautiful state of South Carolina, hope you have a wonderful time road-tripping around the state!
+Check out the best vacation rentals on Riverbanks Zoo.
+We hope that these South Carolina road trip destinations suggestions will be helpful, for any more information, fill out our web form or give us a call.